graphcore-research/bess-kge/README.md

 ## Contributing

-You can contribute to the BESS-KGE project.
-See [How to contribute to the BESS-KGE project](CONTRIBUTING.md)
+You can contribute to the BESS-KGE project: PRs are welcome!
+For details, see [How to contribute to the BESS-KGE project](CONTRIBUTING.md).

 ## References
 BESS: Balanced Entity Sampling and Sharing for Large-Scale Knowledge Graph Completion ([arXiv](https://arxiv.org/abs/2211.12281))